kant/LiveDCA/README.md

 In Live version 9.2 and under, the changes are updated by the native update_display() method called every 100ms or so.
 It can therefore be uneven

-From Live version 9.5+ the new Live.Base.Timer method is used and thus DCA changes are much smoother.
+From Live version 9.5+ the new Live.Base.Timer object is used and thus DCA changes are much smoother.